DC Court: Stop Using Garamond! | Washingtonian (DC)

 So what gives?
 The court says Garamond is “more difficult to read” than fonts in the Times and Century families.
 (Tell that to the millions of Potterhead nerds.)
 DC isn’t alone in its assessment that Garamond isn’t best; brief fonts are frequently a question.
 Five years ago, Virginia’s Supreme Court expanded its list of expanded fonts from three options (Arial, Courier, Verdana) to 16 typefaces including Tahoma, Palatino Linotype, and Constantia.
 No Garamond, though.
 In Maryland’s Court of Appeals, there are 12 approved fonts with Antique Olive, Bookman Old Style, MS LineDraw—no Garamond, though the court specifies: “This list is provided for your guidance — these fonts are suggested, not mandatory.”
 Are there any brave Garamond enthusiasts willing to test it out?

-Unlike Maryland and Virginia, which aren’t explicitly stating their displeasure with the French font, the DC Court of Appeals is singling out Garamond as a source of particular angst.
+Unlike Maryland and Virginia, which aren’t explicitly stating their displeasure with the French font, the U.S. Court of Appeals for the DC Circuit is singling out Garamond as a source of particular angst.
 Who hurt them?

-Note: Correction: A previous version of this article stated the DC Court of Appeals issued the statement.
-That was incorrect, it was the U.S. Court of Appeals for the DC Circuit.